 Frankenstein which many have confused with the far more high-profile period-set Victor Frankenstein (2015) with James McAvoy and Daniel Radcliffe that came out the same year is one of several attempts that have been made to modernise Mary Shelleys novel.
-Other examples can be found in the likes of Dr Franken (tv movie, 1981), Frankensteins Baby (tv movie, 1990), Frankenstein 2000 (1992), Mr. Stitch (1995), the Dean Koontz Frankenstein (tv movie, 2004), Frankenstein Reborn (2005), Frankensteins Bloody Nightmare (2006), Frankenstein (tv mini-series, 2007) and Closer to God (2014).
+Other examples can be found in the likes of Dr Franken (tv movie, 1981), Frankensteins Baby (tv movie, 1990), Frankenstein 2000 (1992), Mr. Stitch (1995), the Dean Koontz Frankenstein (tv movie, 2004), Frankenstein Reborn (2005), Frankensteins Bloody Nightmare (2006), Frankenstein (tv mini-series, 2007), The Frankenstein Syndrome/The Prometheus Project (2010) and Closer to God (2014).

 Bernard Roses treatment offers up a very different Frankenstein film than anything we are used to.
 For one, there is nothing to do with creating patchwork bodies and resurrecting creatures from the dead, rather it appears that Frankenstein is building his creatures from scratch using a giant 3D printer.
 For once, even though he gives his name to the films title, Frankenstein is a peripheral character and the major sections he would be expected to be in are taken up by Elizabeth (Carrie-Anne Moss), traditionally Frankensteins fiancee, who now becomes his lab assistant/live-in girlfriend and a mother figure that the creature fixates on.